spyoungtech/json-five-rs/README.md

 [serde_json](https://github.com/serde-rs/json) and [json5-rs](https://github.com/callum-oakley/json5-rs).

 Notwithstanding the general caveats of benchmarks, in initial testing, `json_five` definitively outperforms `json5-rs`.
-In typical scenarios observations have been 3-4x performance, and up to 20x faster in some synthetic tests on extremely large data.
+In typical scenarios observations have been 3-4x performance, and up to 20x faster in some synthetic tests.
 At time of writing (pre- v0) no performance optimizations have been done.
 I expect performance to improve, if at least marginally, in the future.